ngdonna2020/Guide/README.md

 - In filter range of values, upper bound is excluded
 - Order of filters: Extract filter, data source filter, context filter, Filter on dimension, Filter on measures
 - To create context filter: Click "More Options" arrow on the worksheet included in the dashboard layout, then	select "use as Filters" and select the filter that you'd like to apply to the whole	dashboard.
 Then go to the filter menu, right click, and select "apply to all using this data source"
+- CONTEXT filter usage: set a context filter to include only the data of interest, THEN set a (dependent) numerical or a top N filter.
+CONTEXT filter will mprove performance (If you set a lot of filters or have a large data source, the queries can be slow)

 # Calculation/ Parameters = [PURPLE] (variables which can be added)
 - Quick table calc can be pane down/across or table down/across